jackjlee/covid19_mry/README.md

 * CSV file contains daily information about COVID-19 testing and positive cases

-* Last updated on May 1, 2020 (latest numbers are for April 29)
+* Last updated on May 4, 2020 (latest numbers are for May 2)